Date Format: Country-wise and ISO Date Format, How to Write Dates Correctly

 Since you are here on this page I am assuming you are someone who might be confused on date format while filling a form, booking a flight, or writing an assignment.
-Don’t worry you are not alone and we have all Googled correct date format at least once in our lives.
+Don’t worry you are not alone and we all have Googled the correct date format or the ISO date format at least once in our lives.

 Students aiming to study abroad must be well-versed with date format of their chosen destination in order to remain on time.
 There are many ways how people around the world write dates.
 Here are the three most common date formats used around the world-